esm7/obsidian-map-view/README.md

 ## In-Note Location Search & Auto-Complete

-Map View adds an Obsidian command named Insert Inline Location, that you can (and encouraged) to map to a keyboard shortcut, e.g. `Ctrl+L` or `Ctrl+Shift+L`.
+Map View adds an Obsidian command named 'Add inline geolocation link', that you can (and encouraged) to map to a keyboard shortcut, e.g. `Ctrl+L` or `Ctrl+Shift+L`.
 This command inserts an empty inline location template: `[](geo:)`.

 When editing an inline location in this format, whether if you added it manually or using the command, if you start entering a link name, Map View will start offering locations based on a geocoding service.